 What had changed?
 Only that the first steps to the “mother of all credit contractions” had been taken Wednesday.
 For months, insiders understood some concatenation of events was possible that would lead to desperate trouble; that’s what the language of “the most serious financial crisis since the Great Depression” was all about.

 The rush to the exits had finally begun — the prospect of a crash so damaging to confidence that it would prove hard to quickly reverse loomed directly ahead.
 Banks had ceased lending to one another.
 A run on money market mutual funds had commenced.
 Paralysis threatened to spread to the broader economy, which so for had been insulated fairly well.
 There was the specter of empty office buildings, shuttered factories and, presumably, even breadlines.

 So Thursday afternoon Federal Reserve chairman Ben Bernanke and Paulson, neither of them a long-term Bush loyalist, met first with the president to describe their plan, then traveled to Capitol Hill to brief Congressional leaders of both parties in the offices of House Speaker Nancy Pelosi.
-It was a symbolic indication of some of the characteristics that make the US profoundly different from Japan., where the reluctance to break a similar bad-lending logjam lasted through a decade of stagnation.
+It was a symbolic indication of some of the characteristics that make the

 Here is where it is necessary to pull back from the tight focus on the leaders gathered in Washington to ask, in a nation engaged in a hotly-contested presidential election: who has the authority to countersign a check for a trillion dollars?
 That is where Volcker, Brady and Ludwig come in.
 They represent what in the 1950s was confidently called the Establishment, a shadowy and shifting alliance of long-term stakeholders in American society whose demise has regularly – and misleadingly – been reported over the years.